2023 Most Popular Public Administration Master's Degree Schools in Alabama

 The colleges and universities below are the most popular for public admin majors pursuing a master's degree.

-Our analysis found Columbia Southern University to be the most popular school for public administration students who want to pursue a master’s degree in Alabama.
+Our 2023 rankings named Columbia Southern University the most popular school in Alabama for public administration students working on their master’s degree.
 Columbia Southern University is a large private for-profit school located in the fringe town of Orange Beach.

 About 47% of the students majoring in public admin at the school are women while 53% are male.

-The in-demand master’s degree programs at Troy University helped the school earn the #2 place on this year’s ranking of the most popular public administration schools in Alabama.
+A rank of #2 on this year’s list means Troy University is a great place for public administration students working on their master’s degree.
 TROY is a fairly large public school located in the remote town of Troy.

 Women make up 75% of the public admin majors at the school.